CharonSSS/RSS-Origin/README.md

 - more celestials
 - more keplerian average
 - better terrain texture
-- Parallax support
-- Kerbalism support
+- more parallax support
-- RP-1 support
+- ...

 ***